 Some knee injuries or conditions can be treated without surgery, and at BMC, physicians explore such options before considering surgery.
 However, there are times when surgery can be the better option.
-BMC surgeons are fellowship-trained in shoulder surgery and have extensive expertise in caring for the shoulders.
+At BMC our knee repairing and knee replacing surgeons are fellowship-trained in knee surgery and have extensive expertise in caring for knees.

 The most common knee surgeries involve arthroscopy — a surgical technique used to repair many different types of knee problems — or knee replacement.
 Arthroscopy is a type of keyhole surgery used to diagnose and treat a wide range of knee problems.